Xanweb/c5-helpers/README.md

     $ph = new PageHelper(
         $page, // Page Object
-        ['Header', 'Footer'] // Optional argument to exclude some areas from fetching ['Main'] // Optional argument to include some areas in fetching );
+        ['Header', 'Footer'], // Optional argument to exclude some areas from fetching ['Main'] // Optional argument to include some areas in fetching );